Examples of non connective C*-algebras: Examples

-we shall call a combinatorial Hantzsche-Wendt group. \end{defi} For the properties of GHW groups we send to \cite[Chapter 9]{S}.
-Of course $G_0 = 1$ and $G_1\simeq\Z.$ Combinatorial Hantzsche-Wendt groups are torsion-free, see \cite[Theorem 3.3]{CL} and for $n\geq 2$ are nonunique product groups.
-A group $G$ is called a unique product group if given two nonempty finite subset $X,Y$ of $G,$ then there exists at least one element $g\in G$ which has a unique representation $g=xy$ with $x\in X$ and $y\in Y.$ We are ready to present our main result. \begin{theo} Generalized Hantzsche-Wendt groups with trivial center and nonabelian, combinatorial Hantzsche-Wendt groups are not connective. \end{theo} {\bf Proof:} From \cite[Remark 2.8 (i)]{D1} a property connectivity passes to subgroups.
-Let $G$ be any group from the family GHW groups or the family combinatorial Hanzsche-Wendt groups.
+we shall call a combinatorial Hantzsche-Wendt group. \end{exe} For the properties of GHW groups we refer to \cite[Chapter 9]{S}.
+We have $G_0 = 1$ and $G_1\simeq\Z.$ Combinatorial Hantzsche-Wendt groups are torsion-free, see \cite[Theorem 3.3]{CL} and for $n\geq 2$ are nonunique product groups.
+A group $G$ is called a unique product group if given two nonempty finite subset $X,Y$ of $G,$ there exists at least one element $g\in G$ which has a unique representation $g=xy$ with $x\in X$ and $y\in Y.$ We are ready to present our main result. \begin{prop} Generalized Hantzsche-Wendt groups with trivial center and nonabelian, combinatorial Hantzsche-Wendt groups are not connective. \end{prop}

+{\bf Proof:} From \cite[Remark 2.8 (i)]{D3} the connectivity property is inherited by subgroups.
+Let $G$ be any group from family of GHW groups or family of combinatorial Hanzsche-Wendt groups.
 In both cases a group $G_2$ is a subgroup of $G$.
 In the first case it follows from \cite[Proposition 9.7]{S}.
-In the second case it is enough apply Proposition 3.4 from \cite{CL}.
-At the end let us make remark that for GHW groups result is corollary of a Theorem \ref{main1}.
+In the second case it follows from definition, see \cite[Prop.
+3.4]{CL}.
+1mm

+Note that in the case of GHW groups we can also use Theorem \ref{main1}, since all these groups have a finite abelianizations.
 5mm 120mm $\Box$ 1mm

-A discrete group $G$ is called locally indicable if every finitely generated non-trivial subgroup $L$ of $G$ has an infinite abelianization.
-The group $G$ is called diffuse if every non-empty subset $A$ of $G$ has an element $a\in A$ such that for any $g\in G,$ either $ga$ or $g^{-1}a$ is not in $A,$ \cite{B}, \cite{GLS}.
-Linnell and Witte Morris \cite{LWM} proved that an amenable group is diffuse if and only if is locally indicable.
-It follows from Theorem \ref{main} and \cite{KR}, that a Bieberbach group $\Gamma$ is connective $\Leftrightarrow \Gamma$ is locally indicable $\Leftrightarrow \Gamma$ is diffuse.
-From \cite{B} we know that diffuse implies the "unique product property", but is weaker than left orderability.